 What does comprehensive training mean?

-When you and your dog sign up for training at Tug Dogs, you will be receiving the most cutting age and comprehensive training available.
-This means that your trainer will carefully investigate the root causes of your dog’s behavior so that we can customize a plan that tackles your dog’s behavior issues from multiple angles.
+When you and your dog sign up for training at Tug Dogs, you will be receiving the most cutting edge and comprehensive training available.
+This means that your trainer will carefully investigate the root causes of your dog’s behavior so that we can customize a plan that tackles your dog’s behavior issues in the manner that is fast, fair, and effective.

 Our comprehensive training has allowed us to transform anxious, reactive, aggressive, and poorly mannered dogs into family pets who are more confident, well behaved, and able to enjoy life better.